April 22, 2023

 “City of Stories: Jackson Heights,” a participatory installation and collaboration with Fragile City and “A Living Room on Roosevelt / Una Sala en La Roosevelt,” invited passerby to write stories responding to questions about what makes us feel at home, the power of immigrant communities, and memories of moving to Queens.
 MORE.

 Produced by teens and for teens, “Wanderland” promoted creativity, travel, and path-finding for young New Yorkers with storytelling, art-making, dance, and music.
-Teens shared stories of traveling within NYC and abroad at our story station.
+At our story station, teens shared stories of traveling within NYC and abroad.
 MORE.

 “La Isla Bonita” is an annual summer festival and cultural happening that celebrates the beauty of Staten Island, produced by LMProject and ISLA.
 The Five Boro Story Project hosted an open mic with NYSAI Press.
 MORE.